Proprioception: Muscle spindles

 The muscle spindle is a proprioceptive organ that lies embedded in the muscle.
-It consists of bag- and chain-type fibers, which correspond to dynamic and static responses, respectively.
-Spindles relay information through primary (Group Ia) and secondary (Group II) sensory afferents, with the primary afferent attached at the nucleus of the spindle and the secondary afferent attached at the end of the spindle.
-Spindles are conventionally thought of as encoding muscle length, velocity, and acceleration, however there is evidence to suggest that they respond to the force and yank (the first time-derivative of force) exerted on intrafusal muscle.
-Spindles are also composed of bag- and chain-type fibers, with dynamic and static stretch responses, respectively.
+It is a 1-3mm long encapsulated, fusiform (spindle-shaped) structure comprising contractile intrafusal (inside the spindle) muscle fibers and a central non-contractile region.
+There are three types of intrafusal fiber: bag I, bag-II and chain, which correspond to the dynamic and static responses of the afferents they influence.
+Spindles relay information through primary (Group Ia) and secondary (Group II) sensory afferents.
+Primary afferents innervate nuclear bag and chain intrafusal muscle fibers in the central region and secondary afferents innervate nuclear chain fibers at the ends of the spindle..
+Spindles encode extrafusal muscle length, velocity and acceleration.
+Recent studies suggest that they respond to the force and yank (the first time-derivative of force) exerted on intrafusal muscle.

-Key features of muscle spindle firing responses include initial bursts, history-dependence, and rate relaxation.
+Nonlinear features of muscle spindle responses to muscle stretch include initial bursts, history-dependence, and rate relaxation.
 Initial bursts occur at the onset of stretch and only last a very short time.
 History dependence refers to how the response of muscle spindles is affected by past stretch inputs.
 Rate relaxation refers to how the firing rate of muscle spindles decreases over time when held at a constant length.